Summer Camps

 How many people are still taking part in the summer camp?

-Most summer camps involve 12-15 people.
+Usually 10 to 25 people take part in the summer camps.
 Information on the expected number of participants can be found in the respective project advert.